Pre-raising the grain; important step to complete waste of time...

 It is an interesting theory and, if all of the steps are executed properly, it does have some merit.
 However, in practical terms it is quite difficult to execute all the steps properly as I will explain in a moment.
 It is also a bit irrelevant.
-A "smooth surface" following the dye or stain coat, or even the first coat of a water-borne finish is not all that important in view of all the sanding that is still to come following the completion of these steps.
+Achieving a "smooth surface" following the dye or stain coat, or even the first coat of a water-borne finish is not all that important in the first place given all the sanding that is still to come following the application of the first coat.
 But, I'm getting a bit ahead of myself.
 Let's rewind to the start and take the process one step at a time.

 The problem is that most sanding done to cut away the raised fibers goes too far—not only are the raised fibers removed, but sanding proceeds to the point of exposing new, un-raised fibers that will still manifest themselves when the water-soluble dye or water-borne stain is applied.
 Wood fibers are exceedingly small.
 It is difficult to the point of impossible to sand so precisely that you only remove those damaged by previous milling and sanding.
 In other words, you've done precisely what you were supposed to do to solve the problem, but you are still exactly (or nearly) in the same place you would have been had you not bothered with the step in the first place.